jpuri/rustoli/Articles/declarative_macros.md

 ### `macro_rules`

-`macro_rules` can be used to declare a macro.
+`macro_rules` is used to declare a macro.
 Each macro declaration has a name and one or more rules.
 It has form:

 ```
 macro_rules! $name {